tani/unasync/README.md

 Synchronously execute asynchronous functions on browsers, Node.js, and Deno.
 This package is a successor of [synckit](https://npmjs.com/package/synckit) and [sync-threads](https://npmjs.com/package/sync-threads).
-These package authors aim at Node.js.
-We expand the target to run it.

 ## Usage